Legal & Regulations

 1. The Rationale Behind Zoning and Land Use Planning

-Purpose of zoning: to regulate development, manage population density, separate incompatible land uses, protect environmental resources, and guide infrastructure provision.
+Purpose of zoning: to regulate development, manage population density, separate incompatible land uses, protect environmental resources, and guide systems provision.
 Overview of Nairobi's existing master plan (e.g., NIUPLAN) and its ongoing review processes.

 2. Key Trends in Recent/Proposed Zoning Changes